davetcoleman/moveit_docs/README.md

 # MoveIt!
 Documentation

 This is the source for MoveIt!
 Motion Planning framework documentation.
-For now it is hosted within this repo:
+See temporary [host location](http://dav.ee/dave/moveit/html/index.html)

 Building New Releases
 ---------------------